The 2.3 GHz continuum survey of the GEM project: Large-scale Galactic emission and the GEM project

-A major improvement in the preparation of all-sky surveys was achieved by Haslam et al.~(\cite{Haslam81}; \cite{Haslam82}), whose 408\th{MHz} map of the whole sky reflects the choice of a single observing frequency and mapping strategy across four surveys to obtain a resolution under $1\deg$ with negligible sidelobe contamination.
-More recently another all-sky survey of similar characteristics was completed at 1420\th{MHz} through the observations of Reich \& Reich (\cite{Reich82}; \cite{Reich86}) in the Northern Hemisphere and those of Testori et al.~(\cite{Testo01}) in the Southern Hemisphere (Reich et al.~\cite{Reich01}).
-Ground based experiments to survey the radio continuum of the Galaxy have not been pursued at higher frequencies, with the exception of the Rhodes/HartRAO survey at 2326 MHz (Jonas et al.~\cite{Jonas98}) over 67\% of the sky with a HPBW = $0\fdg333$; whereas at lower frequencies three other major surveys have obtained 69\% and 95\% of total sky coverage at 22\th{MHz} (Roger et al.~\cite{Roger99}) and 45\th{MHz} (Alvarez et al.~\cite{Alvar97}; Maeda et al.~\cite{Maeda99}).
+A major improvement in the preparation of all-sky surveys was achieved by Haslam et al.~(\cite{Haslam81}; \cite{Haslam82}), whose 408\thinspace{MHz} map of the whole sky reflects the choice of a single observing frequency and mapping strategy across four surveys to obtain a resolution under $1\degr$ with negligible sidelobe contamination using single-dish observations.
+More recently, another all-sky medium-resolution ($\sim 0\fdg5$) survey was completed at 1420\thinspace{MHz} through the observations of Reich \& Reich (\cite{Reich82}; \cite{Reich86}) in the Northern Hemisphere and those of Testori et al.~(\cite{Testo01}) in the Southern Hemisphere (Reich et al.~\cite{Reich01}).
+Single-dish surveys of the radio continuum for mapping the large-scale Galactic emission have not been pursued at higher frequencies, with the exception of the Rhodes/HartRAO survey at 2326 MHz (Jonas et al.~\cite{Jonas98}) over 67\% of the sky with a HPBW = $0\fdg333$.
+Higher resolution surveys in this frequency range have been obtained with single-dish antennas at 1.4\thinspace{MHz} (Reich et al.~\cite{Reich90a}; Reich et al.~\cite{Reich97}), 2.4\thinspace{MHz} (Duncan et al.~\cite{Duncan95}), and 2.7\thinspace{MHz} (Reich et al.~\cite{Reich84}; Reich et al.~\cite{Reich90b}; F\"urst et al.~\cite{Fuerst90}); but their sky coverage has been limited to within a few degrees of the Galactic Plane.
+At lower frequencies, low-resolution antenna arrays have been used to conclude three other major surveys with 69\% and 95\% of total sky coverage, respectively, at 22\thinspace{MHz} (Roger et al.~\cite{Roger99}) and 45\thinspace{MHz} (Alvarez et al.~\cite{Alvar97}; Maeda et al.~\cite{Maeda99}).

-In the last decade, the detection of temperature anisotropies in the Cosmic Microwave Background (CMB) radiation by the DMR experiment onboard the {\it COBE} satellite (Smoot et al.~\cite{Smoot92}) initiated a scientific breakthrough for cosmology; but it also showed, from the analysis of the {\it COBE} all-sky maps at 30\th{GHz}, 53\th{GHz} \& 90\th{GHz} (Bennett et al.~\cite{Bennett92}), the need to extend our knowledge of Galactic emission to higher frequencies.
-Since then, new generations of ground (e.g. BEAST -- Childers et al.~\cite{Childers05}; Meinhold et al.~\cite{Meinhold05}; O'Dwyer et al.~\cite{O'Dwyer05}), balloon (e.g. BOOMERanG -- de Bernardis et al.~\cite{Bernardis00}), and satellite experiments (WMAP -- Bennett et al.~\cite{Bennett03}) have been and are being developed to measure the CMB with higher precision and resolution, to the level where polarisation measurements have become one of observational cosmology's hottest topics.